moonc4ke/laradock-guidelines/README.md

 ## How to access phpMyAdmin

-Make sure that containers are running, if not start the container by running:
+Make sure that containers are running, if not start the containers by running:

 ```bash
 docker-compose up -d nginx mysql phpmyadmin